bartvandebiezen/css-conventions/css-conventions.md

 ### Never reference ‘js-‘ prefixed class names from CSS files.

-- Classes starting with js- are used exclusively for javascript files.
+- Classes starting with 'js-' are used exclusively for javascript files.

+### Never reference ‘test-‘ prefixed class names from CSS files.

+- Classes starting with 'test-' are used by e.g. Ruby logic.

+### Never reference ‘track-‘ prefixed class names from CSS files.

 ### Use states as separate classes and add them to existing selectors.